Stanotech/sofomo/readme.md

 Geolocation API
+The recruitment task specification can be found in the file recruitment task.txt

 Geolocation API is a Django REST Framework (DRF) application that allows you to retrieve, add, and delete geolocation data based on an IP address or URL.
 The application uses an external API (IPStack) to fetch geolocation data.
 Features